In partnership with

 What to expect during your induction year

-All teachers in England and Wales are required to complete an induction year lasting one academic year (pro rata for part time).
+All teachers in the UK are required to complete an induction year lasting one academic year (pro rata for part time).
 This can be completed through supply teaching, but the duration of each temporary role must be at least one term.
+See Hwb for specific information about the Welsh induction year and The General Teaching Council for Scotland about the Scottish induction year.
+Information on induction in Northern Ireland can be found at Education Authority Northern Ireland.

 You should not teach more than 90% of a normal timetable during induction.
 In addition, you will receive a minimum of 10% PPA (planning, preparation and assessment) time.
 You are entitled to a planned induction programme that has been tailored to your needs.